goauthentik/authentik/website/developer-docs/docs/templates/reference.md

 Create a title that specifies the component you are documenting.
 For example, "Group attributes".

+Provide a sentence or two about the topic.

 Reference documentation provides details, values, syntax, etc., about specific programming elements.

 The most common type of reference documentation is for REST APIs; the request syntax, a successful response, any parameters such as query, header, or request body parameters, and possible http status codes.

-Other types of reference content include lists of functions, parameters, event actions, and attributes.
+Other types of reference content include lists of functions, parameters, object properties, event actions, and attributes.

-## Overview

-Provide a sentence or two about the topic.

 ## Head 2